-n.
-Project Assets, net
+I. Project Assets, net

-Project assets represented the costs of solar power plants held for generation of electricity revenue and solar power plants under construction.
+Project assets represented the costs of solar power plants held for generation of electricity revenue, held with the intention to sell to third parties and solar power plants under construction.
 Project assets are stated in the consolidated balance sheets at cost less accumulated depreciation and impairment provision, if any.